 Monitoring the escalation in the Iran War and who controls the Strait (as they win the war)

-The goal is simple: provide a transparent, near real-time data driven view on the conflict.
-It will help us tell the outcome of the war, and therefore impact on the market.
+The Iran War was initiated by the US and Israel on the 28th of February.
+The objective of Warescalation.com is simple: To provide a transparent, near real-time data driven view on the conflict.
+It will help us tell the status of the war, and therefore impact on the market.

 Contact us if you have suggestions.